jimstudt/ook-decoder/man/ookd.1.md

     you wish to send them out of the computer you will need to use one of your external IP addresses.

+-r *FILENAME*, \--read-file *FILENAME*
+:   The name of a file to read the IQ raw data instead of from a radio.
+    This is useful for testing and tuning.

 -v, \--verbose
 :   Print verbose information while working.